 And who invented it?

-This time it weren't the Swiss.
 Pivoting has always existed.
 But the term was coined by Silicon Valley icon Eric Ries.
 Part of his method set (The Lean Startup) provides for permanent pivoting.
 Customers are to be actively integrated into the development of the business model.
 Business ideas are optimized or even rejected on the basis of customer opinions.

 When is a pivot appropriate and what needs to be considered?

-- Don´t carry Sunk cost as ballast: One of the biggest challenges in pivoting is the uncomfortable feeling that you may not have taken the right path.
-But this new path needs all your attention.
+- Don´t carry Sunk cost as ballast: One of the biggest challenges in pivoting is the uncomfortable feeling that you may not have taken the right path in the past, having lost time and money.
+Beware of this trap.
+Just think: You needed to go through this to learn.
+Now the new path needs all your attention.

 - Offering transparency: It is important that you talk openly and honestly about your decision-making process with investors and employees.
-Only then everyone can pull together in the new direction and lead the company into new realms.
+Only then can everyone pull together in the new direction and lead the company into new realms.

 - Consistent management: A pivot turns the entire company upside down.
 A transformation of this kind can only succeed with consistent management.